leojuriolli7/rick-and-morty-database/README.md

 - When a character is clicked, a modal opens with more info.
 - When an episode is clicked, a modal opens with all characters in the episode.

-This app was created with NextJS and consumes the Rick and Morty API through React Query.
+This app was created with NextJS and consumes the Rick and Morty API through Axios.